11.7.25

 TRANSFORMATION

-Today's world of consumerism has an overabundance of throwaways that still have purpose but get discarded.
-I see, as an artist, that everything is a resource for creative possibility; it just takes the willingness to transform the potential garbage into an item that can be displayed with joy in one's environment.
+Today's world of consumerism is overflowing with throwaways that still have purpose but get discarded.
+As an artist, I see everything as a resource for creative possibilities.
+The process of transforming potential garbage into an item that can be displayed with joy in one's environment is not just a task, but a journey of creativity and innovation.

 OIL PAINT